 I’ll probably increase the number in the title when I think of more reasons on another day 😉 Before you read on, please know that I have only been to 4 out of 47 prefectures in Japan.
-Japan is my favorite country to visit; I’m far from being sick of it yet!
+I love Japan, it’s easily my favorite country to visit; I’m far from being sick of it yet!
 There’s still a lot more places which I’ll never be able to cover in this lifetime, therefore, what you read here is based on my personal experiences so far.

 1. You’ll feel welcome as a visitor.

 Japanese hospitality is based on anticipating consumer needs.
 As a customer, when you buy something, the staff will be so polite, bringing your paperbags right up to you after your purchase, and walking you to the door, while at the same time thanking you and bowing relentlessly.
-The Japanese welcomes everyone, no matter local or a foreigner, or they’re brought up with such good manners that they’ll at least make you feel welcome.
+The Japanese welcomes everyone, no matter local or a foreigner (or is it because I can pass off as Japanese too?), or they’re brought up with such good manners that they’ll at least make you feel welcome.

 To be honest, the Japanese hospitality used to be felt more acutely in Tokyo.
 In recent years, the hospitality level has kinda dropped – perhaps due to the sharp increase in tourist numbers within a short time, and also because a lot of customer service staff are not Japanese (you won’t be able to tell because they’ll still wear name-tags of Jap names).
 You’ll feel the extent of Japanese hospitality stronger, at places further away from Tokyo though.